-I recently posted some Christmas gift ideas for husbands struggling to find something for their wife.
-I had written about this subject before and it came from years of experience talking with men in church.
-Many times, they didn’t know what to buy so they either did nothing or just gave their wife money.
+I previously posted Christmas gift ideas for husbands to give their wife.
+From years of talking with men in church, many times they didn’t know what to buy so they either did nothing or just gave their wife money.
 I wanted to help them with some more creative ideas.

-As I should have anticipated, I heard from a number of women who are looking for help with gift ideas for the men in their life – husbands, sons, friends, etc.
+I heard from a number of women looking for help with gift ideas for men in their life – husbands, sons, friends, etc.

 It makes sense.
 In fact, I am probably much harder to buy for than it is for me to find something Cheryl might like.

-7 gift ideas for the men in your life:
+7 gift ideas for men:

 Granted, he might do this anyway, but this gift eliminates any guilt he may feel when he does.
 Perhaps give him a coupon book of hours or days he can use throughout the year.
 You’ll clear the calendar and handle his responsibilities, so he can do what he loves to do.

-More of what he loves.
 Most men have an attraction to some item – some “gadget”.
 I have known guys who love tools and others who love flashlights.
 Give them another one of those and they are happy.
 I have some friends who like writing pens.
 It could even be a Bible.
 If they have multiple of something – whatever it is – it is likely they would welcome having more.
 If you are unsure on this one, go with a pocketknife.
 For most men a pocketknife is always a welcome gift.
 You’re usually safe here.

 The older I get the more I value genuine relationships I have with men in my life.
 Some of these date back to high school and college.
 Some are more recent relationships.
 Organizing a gathering of a few close or “ole” friends would be a welcomed gift for many men.

 Many men have something they would love, but they have placed their financial priorities elsewhere.
 They simply wouldn’t spend the money to buy it.
 If you can figure this out – and afford it – this would make an ideal Christmas gift.

-Tickets.
 Whether it’s to a sporting event, a concert, or play (based on their preference) give him tickets to somewhere with someone with whom he would enjoy spending time.
 Of course, it will be even better is if this someone is you.
 (It might be with one of his children too.)

 If you simply can’t think of something, give a gift that invests in others.
 Make a donation to his favorite charity on his behalf.
 Most men would feel very honored in this way.

 Some examples of this gift.
 It could be a frame of sayings he frequently is heard saying. (this would show him you’re listening.)
 This could also be individual tributes that you gather from people about him.
 It could be a listing of traits you admire about him arranged in a creative way.